gesamel/hello_world/README.md

 # hello_world
 tutorial

-Hello, this is just for trying out some studd that I am new to!
+Hello, this is just for trying out some stuff that I am new to!